mathiasertl/django-xmpp-http-upload/README.md

 * `XMPP_HTTP_UPLOAD_ACCESS`: (**mandatory!**)

-  A list of two-tuples with the first element being a regular expresion (or list of regular expressions) and the second element being quota settings.
+  A list of two-tuples with the first element being a regular expression (or list of regular expressions) and the second element being quota settings.
 This setting configures upload permissions and any upload quotas.
 The settings for the first matching regular expression are applied, so in the below example, `blocked@jabber.at` will not be able to upload, all other